DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 - *operands* - two values used for calculation via *operators*
 - *expression* - combined operator with operands

-`%` - modulo works only with integers and produces remainder of dividing first value by second. `19 % 6` is `1`, because 6 goes into 19 three times, with a remainder of 1.
+`%` - modulo works only with integers and produces remainder of dividing first value by second. `19 % 6` is `1`, because 6 goes into 19 three times, with remainder of 1.
 Practical example: [modulus.cpp](\programs\modulus.cpp)

 `precedence rules` - When more than one operator can be applied to the same operand, C++ uses`precedence rules` to decide which operator is used first.

 `int flyingpigs = 3 + 4 * 5; // 35 or 23?`
 The arithmetic operators follow the usual algebraic precedence, with multiplication, division, and the taking of the modulus done before addition and subtraction.

 Appendix D,“Operator Precedence,” - The `/` and `*` operators have the same precedence.
 `float logs = 120 / 4 * 5; // 150 or 6?`

 When two operators have the same precedence, C++ looks at whether the operators have a `left-to-right associativity` or a `right-to-left associativity`.

 Appendix D shows that multiplication and division associate left-to-right.

 **Conversion**

 - truncation - discarding fractional part in `int`, when converting from floating-point to int value (eg.: `int g(1.123)`)

 C++11 - doesn't permit *narrowing* - variable may not be able to represent the assigned value:

 ```cpp
 const int code = 66;